netheril96/securefs/README.md

 * Supported on all major platforms (Mac, Linux, BSDs and Windows)
 * Efficient cloud synchronization (not a single preallocated file as container)

-*Caveat: The FUSE driver on Windows is unstable for now.
-Nothing we can fix.*

 ## Install

 [![Build Status](https://api.travis-ci.org/netheril96/securefs.svg?branch=master)](https://travis-ci.org/netheril96/securefs)